bryancolin/ISDM-Group-1/04-Agile Methodology.md

 The scrum roles have been divided accordingly into different roles including the Project Owner, Scrum Master, and Development Team.
 The roles were distributed based on the individual's skills and experience to ensure that the work produced is at a high quality.
 The team took the initiative to be self-organising and adapt to each other to allow for the best outcomes.
 Furthermore, they will be cross-functional to ensure that each member can work independently in successfully achieving the outcomes.
 The roles are as follows:

-* Project Owner:
+* Project Owner: Chief Technology Officer (CTO)
-* Scrum Master
+* Scrum Master: Bryan Colin
-* Development Team:
+* Development Team: Adam Airey, Pornmonireachsak Aun, Dylan Cai, Kunyang Dai, and Jasmina Dang

 ## Product Backlog
 The Project Owner is responsible for the product backlog and has a say in prioritising the user stories, requirements and changes.
 The Product backlog will contain all necessary requirements to effectively create the VMS and is thus presented at an ordered list.
 It is important for the Agile Backlog to be well-prioritised as it not only makes the release and iteration planning easier, it demonstrates all the aspects the team intends to spent time on including the work the customer do not see.
 The user stories will be used for the product backlog as it breaks down the user needs and requirements which ultimately allow the team to create a roadmap for building the system.
 The backlog will be prioritised based on the importance in each sprint.
 The list of user stories can be found in the [Week 2 Product Backlog Tab.](https://github.com/bryancolin/ISDM-Group-1/blob/week-2/02-Project%20Backlog.md)